Sector Theory of Levin-Wen Models I : Classification of Anyon Sectors: String Operators

 \begin{proof} Using Lemmas \ref{lem:string insertions preserve ground state constraints} and \ref{lem:intertwining properties of hopping and pair creation} we find

 It is therefore sufficient to show that

 and

+Let's first derive Eq. \eqref{eq:first concatenation equality}.
 Consider the region $D = C^{L_1} \cup C^{L_2}$.
 We may describe $D$ as the region obtained from $C^L$ by removing the faces $L_1\cap L_2$ as well as the edge shared between these faces.
-Since $L = L_1 \wedge L_2$ is a link, the region $D$ has an associated surface $\Sigma_D$ which is homeomorphic to a disk with three holes cut out, corresponding to the punctures of $L_1$ and $L_2$ where the initial puncture of $L_2$ is the same as the final puncture of $L_1$.
+Since $L = L_2 \wedge L_1$ is a link, the region $D$ has an associated surface $\Sigma_D$ which is homeomorphic to a disk with three holes cut out, corresponding to the punctures of $L_1$ and $L_2$ where the initial puncture of $L_1$ is the same as the final puncture of $L_2$.

 For invoking the inclusion lemma, we regard $D$ as being obtained by gluing $C^{L_1}$ and a uniquely determined region $C^{L_1, c}$ along the dual path $I_1$ cutting across the third face of $L_2$:

 Similarly we may regard $D$ as being obtained by gluing $C^{L_2}$ and a uniquely determined region $C^{L_2, c}$ along the dual path $I_2$ cutting across the third to last face of $L_1$.
 The anchors $\anchor_{L_1}$ and $\anchor_{L_2}$ lie on $\Sigma_D$ as follows: